ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 > You have the right to work, but never to the fruit of work.
 You should never engage in action for the sake of reward, nor should you long for inaction.
 Perform work in this world, Arjuna, as a man established within himself - without selfish attachments, and like in success and defeat - The Bhagavad Gita

 This doesn't mean that I will stop working on decarbonization.
-Even if we end up in the 5 degree world (which is where we are headed), **working in the clean-tech space is an honor**.
+Even if we end up in a 5 degree world (which is where we are headed), **working in the clean-tech space is an honor**.
 The people are great, and working towards a positive mission is a privilege.

 But I'm not attached to the outcome.
 Whatever the future of the CO<sub>2</sub> concentration on this planet - the show will go on.